datalad-datasets/ohbm2020-posters/README.md

 *Remark*: Unfortunately, the "source" spreadsheet neither had presentation dates/times, nor URLs to PDFs.
 So we might improve upon that (send a PR if you see how).

-### :heavy_check_mark: How to do a Pull Request?
+### :heavy_check_mark: How to Do a Pull Request?
 Adding Your Poster's Info to the Table

 1. <b>GitHub account</b>: Create a <a href="https://github.com">GitHub account</a> if you don’t already have one.
 As a student, you can apply for the <a href="https://help.github.com/en/github/teaching-and-learning-with-github-education/applying-for-a-student-developer-pack">GitHub Student Developer Pack</a>, which includes offers and benefits from GitHub partners.
  2. <b>Forking</b>: Fork https://github.com/datalad-datasets/ohbm2020-posters to create a copy of the repository on your own GitHub account.